THOMASELOVE/500-data/toy2021/README.md

 The entire example can be downloaded from the front page of the 500-data website.

+**NOTE** I updated this example immediately after completing the pre-lecture recording to fix the small issues I identified in that recording.
+Please be sure to work with the version labeled 2021-02-22 or later.

 Here is the [R Markdown file](https://github.com/THOMASELOVE/500-data/blob/master/toy2021/toy2021_analysis.Rmd) including all code.

 I've also placed an [HTML version on RPubs](https://rpubs.com/TELOVE/toy2021-500) at https://rpubs.com/TELOVE/toy2021-500, and you can download the R Markdown file from there, too (just click on the CODE box on the top right of the screen.)